Joint warfare in South Vietnam, 1963–1969: North Vietnam decides on intensification

 INR determined that the North Vietnamese had, in December, adopted a more aggressive stance toward the South, which was in keeping with Chinese policy.
-This tended to be confirmed with more military action and less desire to negotiate in February and March 1964 Duiker saw the political dynamics putting Lê Duẩn in charge and Ho becoming a figurehead.
+This tended to be confirmed with more military action and less desire to negotiate in February and March 1964 Historian William J. Duiker has seen the political dynamics of this time as putting Lê Duẩn in charge and Ho becoming a figurehead.

-COL Bùi Tín led a reconnaissance mission of specialists reporting directly to the Politburo, who said, in a 1981 interview with Stanley Karnow, that he saw the only choice was escalation including the use of conventional troops, capitalizing on the unrest and inefficiency from the series of coups in the South.
+PAVN Colonel Bùi Tín led a reconnaissance mission of specialists reporting directly to the Politburo, who said, in a 1981 interview with Stanley Karnow, that he saw the only choice was escalation including the use of conventional troops, capitalizing on the unrest and inefficiency from the series of coups in the South.
 The Politburo ordered infrastructure improvements to start in 1964.

 Late 1963 to 1964 (before Gulf of Tonkin incident)

 In February and March 1964, confirming the December decision, there was more emphasis on military action and less attention to negotiation.
 As opposed to many analysts who believed the North was simply unaware of McNamara's "signaling"; INR thought that the North was concerned of undefined U.S. action on the North and sought Chinese support.
-If INR's analysis is correct, the very signals mentioned in the March 1965 McNaughton memo, which was very much concerned with Chinese involvement, may have brought it closer.
+If INR's analysis is correct, the very signals mentioned in the March 1965 John McNaughton memo, which was very much concerned with Chinese involvement, may have brought it closer.

 There were numerous ARVN and VC raids, of battalion size, for which only RVN losses or body count is available.
 They took place roughly monthly.
 In the great casualty lists of a war, 100–300 casualties may not seem an immense number, but these have to be considered as happening at least once a month, with a population of perhaps 10 million.
 It was a grinding war of attrition, with no decision, as death and destruction ground along.

 For example, on 23 March 1964, ARVN forces in Operation Phuong Hoang 13-14/10, Dien Phong Sector, raids a VC battalion in a fortified village, killing 126.
 On 13 April, however, the VC overran Kien Long (near U Minh Forest), killing 300 ARVN and 200 civilians.

 Command changes and continued actions

-On 25 April, GEN Westmoreland was named to replace GEN Harkins; an ARVN ambush near Plei Ta Nag killed 84 VC.
+On 25 April, General William Westmoreland was named to replace General Paul D. Harkins; an ARVN ambush near Plei Ta Nag killed 84 VC.

-Ambassador Lodge resigned on 23 June, with General Taylor named to replace him.
+Ambassador Henry Cabot Lodge Jr. resigned on 23 June, with General Maxwell D. Taylor named to replace him.
 In the next two days, the ARVN would succeed with Operation Thang Lang-Hai Yen 79 on the Dinh Tuong–Kien Phuong Sector border, killing 99 VC, followed the next day by an attack on a training camp in Quảng Ngãi, killing 50.
-These successes, however, must be balanced by the Buddhist crisis and the increased instability of Diem.
+These successes, however, were offset by the Buddhist crisis and the increased instability of Diem's regime.